 similar.
 I was in the process of forming the Titan theme when I

-first heard Dedicatory Overture which immediately became
+first heard Dedicatory Overture which immediately

 one of my favorite works for band so my thoughts were surely